lribeiro/invite/views/people.md

 Department of Instituto Superior Técnico – Technical University of Lisbon (IST-UTL), where he teaches courses on User Centred Design, Social Intelligent Agents and Game Design and Development.
+Is a senior researcher at INESC-ID, member of GAIPS, Intelligent Agents and Synthetic Character Group.

 His research interests are on social intelligence of virtual agents and its application to games.
 The current research focus is on social power and